Swiss-Polar-Institute/science-data-utils/README.md

 Output: a csv file with a list of dates and times, and their respective latitudes and longitudes that are found from an SQLite database.

 Uses: an SQLite database that contains timestamped positions that is used from datetime_to_position.py

+#### get_rtopo2_depth_along_track.py

+This util finds the depth of the seafloor along a specified track, using RTopo 2.0.4 data.

+Input: csv file with date and positions, and RTopo 2.0.4 bathymetry data for the required area.

+Output: csv file with date, position and sea floor depth.

 ## Credits